• Skip to primary navigation

 Lamb Burgers are a great alternative to beef, as they are really moist and have so much flavour.
 These Spiced Lamb Burgers are absolutely delicious and something a bit special topped with creamy Tzatziki and a sticky Chilli Jam.
 Definitely a burger for when you want to impress your dinner guests, but not go to too much effort.

-Two Spiced Lamb Burgers on a wooden board with fries and dip.
+Two lamb burgers in ciabatta buns on a wooden board with fries and dip.

 Jump to: